 CE237-19*. et al | More electrical power monitoring hardware

 CE261-19 | Change of occupancy energy use intensity

 CE262-19 | Electrical energy storage system-ready area

 CE263-19 Part I&II&III* | Required PV systems for all commercial buildings larger than 5000 square feet/community solar facilities

 CE265-19 | Energy Storage Systems

 Many large research universities have customer-owned power systems that supply average demand upwards of 100 megawatts daily.
 We hope for informed, fair discussion.

 * There are so many proposals for expansion of electrical control, monitoring and metering hardware that we identify only one of many conceptually related proposals here.
-Refer to the agenda of next week’s IEEE Education & Healthcare Facilities Committee for additional technical specifics.
+Refer to the standing agenda of the IEEE Education & Healthcare Facilities Committee for additional technical specifics.